clywzach/take-home-trains-main/WRITEUP.md

 ### TESTING

+1. in venv
+2. use ```$ flask run```
-1. before testing, initalize the database by running ``` python init_db.py``` from /database
+3. before testing, initalize the database by running ``` python init_db.py``` from /database
-2. use ``` pytest ```
+4. use ``` pytest ```

 ### NOTES

-- when first reading the README, I didn't realize that key-value store referred to a specific type of database.
+- When first reading the README, I didn't realize that key-value store referred to a specific type of database.
 So I didn't think too much of it and implemented a SQLite database.
 Jake informed me that it shouldn't be a huge issue and to just note down it's implications, trade offs, etc. (see section below)

 - The README says "Initially the service will support a single train station..." so I decided to add a table for stations.
 For this project, trains added to the database simply have a foreign key of '1' referring to the only station present in this table.